conniezl/gettingcleaningdata/README.md

 The following are the files in the database:
 The set is divided into training and test sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-./UCI HAR Dataset/activity_labels.txt: Has a list of activity labels to link the activity id to the activity label (name).
+* ./UCI HAR Dataset/activity_labels.txt:
+Has a list of activity labels to link the activity id to the activity label (name).
-./UCI HAR Dataset/features.txt: For each sliding window of time where signals were measured, 561 features were calculated.
+* ./UCI HAR Dataset/features.txt:
+For each sliding window of time where signals were measured, 561 features were calculated.
 This is a list of these signals and their id number.
-./UCI HAR Dataset/features_info.txt: This file describes how the 561 features were calculated.
-./UCI HAR Dataset/README.txt: Describes the data set

-./UCI HAR Dataset/test/subject_test: sequence of subjects that performed the activities for each sliding window in the test data set
-./UCI HAR Dataset/test/X_test: data of 561 features for each sliding window ./UCI HAR Dataset/test/y_test: sequence of Activities performed for each sliding window in the test data set ./UCI HAR Dataset/test/Inertial Signals/body_acc_x_test: raw signals of body acceleration in the x axis for each sliding window
-./UCI HAR Dataset/test/Inertial Signals/body_acc_y_test: raw signals of body acceleration in the y axis for each sliding window
-./UCI HAR Dataset/test/Inertial Signals/body_acc_z_test: raw signals of body acceleration in the z axis for each sliding window
-./UCI HAR Dataset/test/Inertial Signals/body_gyro_x_test: raw signals of body angular velocity from the gyroscope in the x axis for each sliding window
-./UCI HAR Dataset/test/Inertial Signals/body_gyro_y_test: raw signals of body angular velocity from the gyroscope in the y axis for each sliding window
-./UCI HAR Dataset/test/Inertial Signals/body_gyro_z_test: raw signals of body angular velocity from the gyroscope in the z axis for each sliding window
-./UCI HAR Dataset/test/Inertial Signals/total_acc_x_test: raw signals of total acceleration in the x axis for each sliding window
-./UCI HAR Dataset/test/Inertial Signals/total_acc_y_test: raw signals of total acceleration in the y axis for each sliding window
-./UCI HAR Dataset/test/Inertial Signals/total_acc_z_test: raw signals of total acceleration in the z axis for each sliding window

-./UCI HAR Dataset/train/subject_train: sequence of subjects that performed the activities for each sliding window in the test data set
-./UCI HAR Dataset/train/X_train: data of 561 features for each sliding window ./UCI HAR Dataset/train/y_train: sequence of Activities performed for each sliding window in the test data set ./UCI HAR Dataset/train/Inertial Signals/body_acc_x_train: raw signals of body acceleration in the x axis for each sliding window
-./UCI HAR Dataset/train/Inertial Signals/body_acc_y_train: raw signals of body acceleration in the y axis for each sliding window
-./UCI HAR Dataset/train/Inertial Signals/body_acc_z_train: raw signals of body acceleration in the z axis for each sliding window
-./UCI HAR Dataset/train/Inertial Signals/body_gyro_x_train: raw signals of body angular velocity from the gyroscope in the x axis for each sliding window
-./UCI HAR Dataset/train/Inertial Signals/body_gyro_y_train: raw signals of body angular velocity from the gyroscope in the y axis for each sliding window
-./UCI HAR Dataset/train/Inertial Signals/body_gyro_z_train: raw signals of body angular velocity from the gyroscope in the z axis for each sliding window
-./UCI HAR Dataset/train/Inertial Signals/total_acc_x_train: raw signals of total acceleration in the x axis for each sliding window
-./UCI HAR Dataset/train/Inertial Signals/total_acc_y_train: raw signals of total acceleration in the y axis for each sliding window
-./UCI HAR Dataset/train/Inertial Signals/total_acc_z_train: raw signals of total acceleration in the z axis for each sliding window
+* ./UCI HAR Dataset/features_info.txt:
+This file describes how the 561 features were calculated.
+* ./UCI HAR Dataset/README.txt:
+Describes the data set

+* ./UCI HAR Dataset/test/subject_test:
+Sequence of subjects that performed the activities for each sliding window in the test data set

+* ./UCI HAR Dataset/test/X_test:
+Data of 561 features for each sliding window

+* ./UCI HAR Dataset/test/y_test:

+Sequence of Activities performed for each sliding window in the test data set

+* ./UCI HAR Dataset/test/Inertial Signals/body_acc_x_test:
+Raw signals of body acceleration in the x axis for each sliding window

+* ./UCI HAR Dataset/test/Inertial Signals/body_acc_y_test:
+Raw signals of body acceleration in the y axis for each sliding window

+* ./UCI HAR Dataset/test/Inertial Signals/body_acc_z_test:
+Raw signals of body acceleration in the z axis for each sliding window

+* ./UCI HAR Dataset/test/Inertial Signals/body_gyro_x_test:
+Raw signals of body angular velocity from the gyroscope in the x axis for each sliding window.

+* ./UCI HAR Dataset/test/Inertial Signals/body_gyro_y_test:
+Raw signals of body angular velocity from the gyroscope in the y axis for each sliding window.

+* ./UCI HAR Dataset/test/Inertial Signals/body_gyro_z_test:
+Raw signals of body angular velocity from the gyroscope in the z axis for each sliding window.

+* ./UCI HAR Dataset/test/Inertial Signals/total_acc_x_test:
+Raw signals of total acceleration in the x axis for each sliding window.

+* ./UCI HAR Dataset/test/Inertial Signals/total_acc_y_test:
+Raw signals of total acceleration in the y axis for each sliding window.

+* ./UCI HAR Dataset/test/Inertial Signals/total_acc_z_test:
+Raw signals of total acceleration in the z axis for each sliding window.

+* ./UCI HAR Dataset/train/subject_train:
+Sequence of subjects that performed the activities for each sliding window in the test data set

+* ./UCI HAR Dataset/train/X_train:
+Data of 561 features for each sliding window.

+* ./UCI HAR Dataset/train/y_train:
+Sequence of Activities performed for each sliding window in the test data set.

+* ./UCI HAR Dataset/train/Inertial Signals/body_acc_x_train: raw signals of body acceleration in the x axis for each sliding window
+* ./UCI HAR Dataset/train/Inertial Signals/body_acc_y_train: raw signals of body acceleration in the y axis for each sliding window
+* ./UCI HAR Dataset/train/Inertial Signals/body_acc_z_train: raw signals of body acceleration in the z axis for each sliding window
+* ./UCI HAR Dataset/train/Inertial Signals/body_gyro_x_train: raw signals of body angular velocity from the gyroscope in the x axis for each sliding window
+* ./UCI HAR Dataset/train/Inertial Signals/body_gyro_y_train: raw signals of body angular velocity from the gyroscope in the y axis for each sliding window
+* ./UCI HAR Dataset/train/Inertial Signals/body_gyro_z_train: raw signals of body angular velocity from the gyroscope in the z axis for each sliding window
+* ./UCI HAR Dataset/train/Inertial Signals/total_acc_x_train: raw signals of total acceleration in the x axis for each sliding window
+* ./UCI HAR Dataset/train/Inertial Signals/total_acc_y_train: raw signals of total acceleration in the y axis for each sliding window
+* ./UCI HAR Dataset/train/Inertial Signals/total_acc_z_train: raw signals of total acceleration in the z axis for each sliding window

 This datasets will be merged together in one dataset.